-Had a primary role in successfully arbitrating the first False Claims Act action decided by two federal judges in a unique baseball arbitration brought by the U.S. Attorney's Office and the Department of Justice.
+Primary role in successfully arbitrating the first False Claims Act action decided by two federal judges in a unique baseball arbitration brought by the U.S. Attorney's Office and the Department of Justice.

 Represented owner of a valuable Picasso painting in Nazi stolen art case in action simultaneously pursued in state and federal courts in California and Illinois by private parties and the United States government.
 After successfully defeating personal jurisdiction in California trial and appellate courts, matter settled after review granted by California Supreme

 Achieved a jury verdict on behalf of one of the state's largest commercial printers in a case against another commercial printer, its president and one of its sales people.
 Client was awarded damages for breach of contract, breach of fiduciary duty, misappropriation of trade secrets and unfair competition.
 A jury also found in favor of client on cross-complaints for slander, libel and interference with prospective business advantage.
-The case was tried in the Orange County Superior Court.

 Represented real estate developer in several actions for fraud and breach of contract involving 100,000 acre ranch located in Central California.